-In simple terms, if you haven’t written a will, the government has written one for you!
+If you haven’t written a will, the government has written one for you!
 That's almost certainly not in the best interest of your family!

 Writing your Will is one of the most important decisions you can make for you and your family so it’s imperative that you get it right first time.

-In simple terms if you don’t write a will, the Government has already written one for you and you can’t guarantee that what gets produced will be in your or your family’s best interests.
-The Rules of Intestacy are a complex set of rules relating to the distribution of your estate and unless you want the Government to have the final say on what will happen to your house and money when you’re gone you must write a Will.
+The Rules of Intestacy are a complex set of rules relating to the distribution of your estate.
+Unless you want the Government to have the final say on what will happen to your house and money when you’re gone you must write a Will.

 Writing your will ensures the people you most love and care about are remembered